Press Releases From Around Humboldt County

 - Lodi-area man is one of several U.S. citizens accused of backing ISIS August 27, 2014Nicholas Michael Teausant, an Acampo man arrested in March as he tried to cross into Canada aboard an Amtrak bus, made a brief appearance Tuesday in federal court in Sacramento, where prosecutors said the case involved classified information.
 Teausant was ordered to return to court in October after undergoing more mental testing.
 Nicholas Michael Teausant, s

 - Use of Napa County Hall of Justice, jail restricted due to earthquake damage August 27, 2014The Office of the State Fire Marshal restricted use of the Napa County Hall of Justice and Jail Annex after a safety inspection Tuesday morning found that the exterior and interior walls of the building had sustained minor damage in Sunday’s earthquake, county officials reported.
-An upper corner of the Napa County Courthouse displays structural damage after
+Broken olive oil bottles litter the floor at the Lucero Olive Oil store in Napa

 - Teen earthquake survivor ‘hanging in there’ August 27, 2014Nick Dillon said he is “hanging in there” after a nine-hour surgery for injuries to his pelvis that he suffered during Sunday’s earthquake in Napa.
 Nick Dillon displays soccer gear given to him by Republic FC player Max Alvarez at UC Davis Medical Center on Tuesday, Aug.
 26, 2014, in Sacramento, Calif.
 Dillon was the most seriously injured person in the Napa